chamilo/docs/teacher-guide/communication__forums/give_your_learners_a_score.md

 ![](../../.gitbook/assets/graphics14.png)

-_Illustration 72: Assigning a maximum score to a discussion thread_
+_Illustration: Assigning a maximum score to a discussion thread_

 To score a student's contribution to a thread: